Yangl1nFeng/fengyl.github.io/_pages/about.md

   - /about.html
 ---

-Greeting!
+Greetings!
 My name is Yanglin Feng (奉仰麟).
 I’m a Ph.D. candidate (since the fall of 2024) at the College of Computer Science, Sichuan University, fortunately advised by Prof. [Dezhong Peng](https://cs.scu.edu.cn/info/1282/13563.htm) and Prof. [Peng Hu](https://penghu-cs.github.io/).

 My research interests mainly focus on multimodal learning and cross-domain learning.
 Recently, I’ve been conducting research related to 3D vision & language.